Recoverability of Ancestral Recombination Graph Topologies: Topology of a tree

-In order to derive the probability that the tree topology can be reconstructed fully from the data, we proceed by considering the genealogy backwards in time, and tracking whether at least one mutation has occurred on each internal lineage before it undergoes a coalescence event.
-At any point in time, each lineage can be in one of two states: if the lineage has not mutated since the last coalescence event, it is in State 1, and otherwise in State 2.
-Note that the terminal branches are taken to be in State 2.
+In order to derive the probability that the tree is recoverable, we proceed by considering the genealogy backwards in time, and tracking whether at least one mutation has occurred on each internal branch before it undergoes a coalescence event.
+At any point in time, each lineage can thus be in one of two states: if the lineage has not mutated since the last coalescence event, we assign it to being in \emph{State 1}, and otherwise in \emph{State 2}.
+Note that the terminal branches are taken to be in State 2 (mutations on the terminal branches are not required in order for the tree to be recoverable, as they provide no information on the ordering of coalescence events).

-Let ${n_l}$ count the total number of lineages in the tree, and ${n_f}$ count the number of lineages currently in State 2, that are therefore free to coalesce without losing knowledge of the tree topology.
-Define $p_{n_f}^{n_l}$ as the probability that the full tree topology is known given there are $n_f$ lineages in State 2, while $n_l$ lineages remain.
-Assigning all lineages to be in State 2 at the present time, $p_n^n$ gives the probability the topology is fully recoverable starting with a sample size $n$.
+At some point $t$ backwards in time, let ${n_l}$ be the total number of lineages currently remaining, and ${n_f}$ the number of lineages currently in State 2.
+Define $P_1(n_l, n_f)$ as the probability that the tree before (above) time $t$ is recoverable, given that $n_f$ out of $n_l$ lineages are in State 2 at $t$.
+Assigning all lineages to be in State 2 at the present time $t = 0$, $P_1(n, n)$ then gives the probability that the whole tree is recoverable.

-We then construct recursion equations by considering the possible next event backwards in time.
-Letting $\lambda = \binom{n_l}{2} + n_l \; \theta / 2$, \begin{itemize} \item with probability $\binom{n_l}{2}/\lambda$ the event is a coalescence of two lineages in State 2 (the number of lineages decreases by one, and the number of lineages in State 2 decreases by two); \item with probability $(n_l-n_f)\theta/2\lambda$ the event is a mutation of a lineage in State 1 (the number of lineages in State 2 increases by one, and consequently the number of lineages in State 1 drops by one); \item with probability $n_f\theta/2\lambda$, the event is a mutation of a lineage in State 2 (no change). \end{itemize} The recursion thus takes the form
+We then construct recursion equations by conditioning on the current state pair $(n_f, n_l)$ and considering the possible next event backwards in time.
+Letting $\lambda = \binom{n_l}{2} + n_l \; \theta / 2$, \begin{itemize} \item with probability $\binom{n_f}{2}/\lambda$ the event is a coalescence of two lineages in State 2 (then the number of lineages decreases by one, and the number of lineages in State 2 decreases by two); \item with probability $(n_l-n_f)\theta/2\lambda$ the event is a mutation of a lineage in State 1 (then the number of lineages in State 2 increases by one, and consequently the number of lineages in State 1 drops by one); \item with probability $n_f\theta/2\lambda$, the event is a mutation of a lineage in State 2 (then there is no change of state). \end{itemize} The recursion thus takes the form

-with initial condition $p_0^1=1$.
-This is the simplest case of recursions we present, with a runtime of roughly $n^2$.
-Further on in the text, recursions become more complex, but can be solved efficiently via dynamic programming and shouldn't require any matrix inversion.
+with the initial condition $P_1(1, 0)=1$.
+This is the simplest case of recursions we present, which can be solved numerically with a runtime of order roughly $n^2$.
+Further on in the text, recursions become more complex, but can be solved efficiently via dynamic programming and should not require any matrix inversion.
 We use MATLAB to solve the recursions.